amasse3/AzureAD-Baseline-MLZ/doc/MLZ-Application-Identity.md

 |Enterprise|All employees, contractors, guests|hybrid (synced)|Microsoft 365, Azure, SaaS applications, other enterprise LOB apps|
 |Standalone Azure Platform|Azure admins and developers|cloud-only|Azure Resource Manager (subscriptions, IaaS and PaaS services)|

->**Important**: Understanding which tenant type MLZ subscriptions are attached to will determine whether the local Azure AD tenant should be used for modern apps, or if apps running on infrastructure in the MLZ tenant will be Enterprise Applications within some other enterprise tenant (usally used for M365.
+> :warning: **Important**: Understanding which tenant type MLZ subscriptions are attached to will determine whether the local Azure AD tenant should be used for modern apps, or if apps running on infrastructure in the MLZ tenant will be Enterprise Applications within some other enterprise tenant (usally used for M365.

 Apps running on infrastructure in one tenant can use a different AAD as an identity provider.
 If apps are integrated with the enterprise / M365 tenant, users will have the most consistent sign-in experience.
 Any zero trust security policies configured with Conditional Access can apply, even if applications are hosted in subscriptions attached to a different tenant, or within a different cloud environment or on-premises datacenter.
 >**Reference**: [Choosing your identity authority](https://docs.microsoft.com/en-us/azure/azure-government/documentation-government-plan-identity#choosing-your-identity-authority)